FS-KAN: Permutation Equivariant Kolmogorov-Arnold Networks via Function Sharing: invariant and Equivariant function sharing Networks

 \textbf{Efficient FS-KA layers.} In practice, standard KA layers can have significant computational and memory demands as they apply functions independently across all input and output pairs.
 However, in many cases, the sharing structure requires the same operations to be performed across multiple elements, followed by a sum aggregation.
 In linear layers, to reduce time and memory complexity, it can be helpful to commute sum or mean pooling with matrix multiplications.
 Inspired by this, we introduce the \textbf{Efficient FS-KA layer}, which first \emph{aggregates} inputs according to the FS structure and \emph{then} applies a shared KA sub-layer.
 While this relaxation does not yield equivalent layers, it reduces the number of nonlinear function applications while preserving equivariance, which can be easily verified.
 For example, consider a $S_n$-equivariant FS-KA layer (see \eqref{eq: deepset formulation}).
 It applies a KA transformation independently to each element before performing sum-pooling over the set.
 In contrast, the efficient variant computes: $\tilde{\Phi}(\mathbf{x})_q =\tilde{\Phi}_1 (\mathbf{x}_{q}) + \tilde{\Phi}_2 \left( \sum_{p=1}^n \mathbf{x}_{p} \right)$.
 In this variant, we sum over \emph{all} elements so the second term can be computed once and reused (\emph{broadcast}) for other computations within the layer.
-While the efficient FS-KA layer has the same number of parameters, it reduces memory usage, especially during training, by retaining smaller computational graphs.
+While the efficient FS-KA layer has the same number of parameters, it reduces memory usage, especially during training, by retaining smaller computational graphs. \\ For arbitrary permutation groups $G$, efficient FS-KA layers are derived following the same principle: commuting element aggregations (sum or mean pooling) with application of shared functions according to the original sharing structure.
 In general, the efficiency of the layer is determined by the group structure.
-We discuss on the efficiency and construction of efficient FS-KA layers for general permutation symmetry groups on \appxref{appendix: examples of relaxed kans}.
+We discuss the efficiency and provide a more formal construction of efficient FS-KA layers for general permutation symmetry groups in \appxref{appendix: examples of relaxed kans}.